Diploma in supervision

 The diploma in supervision has opened up my career tenfold and has given me the confidence and the chance to move fully into private practice and supervise counselling groups for several organisations, plus individual supervision."

-About Leilani Mitchell
+Hosted by Leilani Mitchell

 Mark Head, MSc (TA Psychotherapy), UKCP registered psychotherapist, CTA(P), TSTA (P), BSc (Hons) is an internationally qualified transactional analysis trainer and supervisor and a mindfulness instructor.
 He has a background in training, project management and business consultancy.
 A founder of The Link Centre and co-director.